 Studying how formula and independent retailers in San Francisco differ in terms of employment and job quality factors is challenging for a number of reasons.
 Relatively few sources provide data on employment at the local level, and the data they provide are limited by the types of information collected from individual employers and by the need to protect the privacy of workers and firms.
-As a result of these constraints, detailed data on the demographics of workers or part-time versus full-time status are only available at the national level, through sources that do not distinguish between independent and formula retailers.44
+As a result of these constraints, detailed data on the demographics of workers or part-time versus full-time status are only available at the national level, through sources that do not distinguish between independent and formula retailers.55

 Adding to the challenge, the definition of "formula retail" in the San Francisco Planning Code is very specific and is neither reflected in the literature on retail employment nor possible to exactly replicate with available data sources.
-Moreover, previous studies on retail employment have generally focused on comparing jobs and job quality at different types of retail chains (e.g., grocery stores versus electronics retailers, or supercenters versus traditional grocery stores), or on assessing the wages and economic impact of Walmart and other "supercenters,"45 rather than the broader employment practices of chain versus independent retailers.
+Moreover, previous studies on retail employment have generally focused on comparing jobs and job quality at different types of retail chains (e.g., grocery stores versus electronics retailers, or supercenters versus traditional grocery stores), or on assessing the wages and economic impact of Walmart and other "supercenters," rather than the broader employment practices of chain versus independent retailers.

 This chapter is based on an analysis of employment data provided by the California Employment Development Department from the Quarterly Census of Employment and Wages, supplemented by a literature review of local and national studies that have examined retail or restaurant employment by subsector or size of business.
 The chapter also draws on results from a survey that researchers at U.C.
-Berkeley conducted in 2009 that collected information on the health and paid sick leave benefits offered by firms in San Francisco and elsewhere in the Bay Area.
-These data sources are described in more detail below.
-The chapter focuses on retail stores - i.e., businesses that sell goods to the general public - and restaurants.46 Because of the limitations of the data and the literature, firm size (number of establishments or number of employees, as available) is used as the best available proxy for understanding the differences between formula and independent retailers.
+Berkeley conducted in 2009 that collected information on the health and paid sick leave benefits offered

-43 The City and County of San Francisco's Office of Economic Analysis recently released a separate study of formula retail that assessed (among other topics) the effect of formula v. independent retail on the city's broader economy, including the multiplier effects created by consumer spending as it circulates through the economy and expands overall employment.
+&lt;sup>53 The City and County of San Francisco's Office of Economic Analysis recently released a separate study of formula retail that assessed (among other topics) the effect of formula v. independent retail on the city's broader economy, including the multiplier effects created by consumer spending as it circulates through the economy and expands overall employment.
 This analysis focuses more narrowly on understanding the wages and benefits offered by different types of retailers.